mach-systems/RPC-link/README.md

 ## Project information
-This is example of Autotalks link layer to be used with [Vanetza](https://github.com/riebl/vanetza) vehicular-networking stack for the modules Murata Autotalks Craton 2 or Secton.
+Example RPC server to be used with [Vanetza](https://github.com/riebl/vanetza) vehicular-networking stack.
+Skeleton is to be used as Autotalks device link layer wrapper.
-Application can also be used as a template for RPC server.